 Researchers and academics

-The Diary volumes depict eighteenth-century life across a huge canvas.
-The research student and academic will have a rewarding time as they scan this panorama for their chosen area of study.
+The volumes depict eighteenth-century life across a huge canvas.
+Specialists and enthusiasts in particular fields, as also the research student and academic, will find specific material for their chosen area of study.

 The broad range of the diarist’s coverage

 The 39 distinct areas of study provided by Mary Hardy cover a very wide range.
 They include: